BNNorman/Thermal-Camera/README.md

 If you install libraries in accordance with https://tomshaffner.github.io/PiThermalCam/ on bullseye you may have a problem when you run the software - after hours of waiting for installation to complete the software threw lots of errors on my Bullseye Rpi.

 Instead I installed the required libraries manually first but note.
 If you change opencv-python to opencv-contrib-python it will take a very long time.
-You might want contrib for other things.
+You might want opencv-contrib-python for other things but it takes ages to install.

+I'm using python -m because it ensures stuff gets installed in the correct place for the default version of python.
+Note: numpy needs to be V1.22.1 or later for python 3.9 on.

 ```
-pip install -r requirements.txt
+python -m pip install -r requirements.txt
 ```

-then pithermalcam
+then install pithermalcam

 ```
-pip install pithermalcam
+python -m pip install pithermalcam
 ```

 Download tk_cam.py and run it with
 ```
-python3 tk_cam.py
+python tk_cam.py
 ```

-or create a systemd launcher because the program is likely to stop running.
+If you want the program to restart automatically create a systemd launcher because the program is likely to stop running if you touch the edges of the touch screen.
 Systemd will restart it.

+The default makes blue the HOT colour.
 I had to add code to swap the R&B channels for the screen display so that hot bodies wer red.
-The original code didn't want to do that even when I added the rainbow colormap.
+The original code didn't want to do that even when I tried the rainbow colormap.